MiaoDX/hand_in_homework/Advanced_AI/project_2/presentation/presentation.md

 Many thanks to Mr. Hao and all of you :)

-And please say hai when meet each other.
+And please say hi when meet each other.